sf-wdi-37/breadth-first-search/README.md

 - Describe and draw a queue data structure.

-### Breadth-First Search
+### Breadth-first Search

-Breadth-First search is one algorithm for searching through graphs, looking for one or more nodes that meet some search criteria.
+Breadth-first search is one algorithm for searching through graphs, looking for one or more nodes that meet some search criteria.

 In a binary search tree, we can find nodes based on keys quite quickly if we take advantage of the fact that each node's left subtree contains smaller keys and each node's right subtree contains larger keys.